 The Management Board targets to distribute at least 50% of net profit, calculated over the long term, as dividends or capital repayment, taking however the Group's financial position into account.
-The management estimates that for the coming years the distribution per share will be at least EUR 0.02 or higher.

-In June 2016 the shareholders' annual general meeting decided to pay a dividend of EUR 0.02 per share from net profit for 2015.
-The total dividend amount of EUR 13.4 million was paid out on 5 July 2016.
-In addition to the dividend payment the annual general meeting decided the reduction of share capital of EUR 40.2 million or EUR 0.06 per share.
-The share capital reduction payments to the shareholders were made on 23 December 2016.
+In June 2017 the shareholders' annual general meeting decided to pay a dividend of EUR 0.03 per share from net profit for 2016.
+The total dividend of EUR 20.1 million was paid out on 5 July 2017.

-To the annual shareholders' meeting in 2017 the Management Board will propose a dividend of EUR 0.03 per share from net profit for 2016.
+To the shareholders' annual general meeting in 2018 the Management Board will propose a dividend of EUR 0.03 per share from net profit for 2017.